OVERVIEW

 The establishment of a cannabis incubator space is authorized in

 §36-406 of the Alc.
 Bev. & Cannabis Article.
-The Maryland Cannabis Administration is authorized to work with the Maryland Economic Development Corporation, also known as MEDCO, to acquire and construct the nation’s first state-run cannabis incubator facility.
-The day-to-day operations of this facility will be run by a non-profit entity selected through a Request for Proposal process by the Maryland Department of General Services.
+The Maryland Cannabis Administration (MCA) is authorized to work with the Maryland Economic Development Corporation, also known as MEDCO, to acquire and construct the nation’s first state-run cannabis incubator facility.
+The day-to-day operations of this facility will be run by a non-profit entity selected through a Request for Proposal process by the Maryland Department of General Services (DGS).Currently, the Maryland Economic Development Corporation (MEDCO) is asking Maryland County and City partners to help identify private-, county-, municipality-, or State-owned sites that may be converted for use as an incubator space.
+As part of the submission requirement, applicants must agree to assist Maryland Economic Development Corporation (MEDCO) and Maryland Cannabis Administration (MCA) in facilitating community engagement related to the development and use of the site as a cannabis incubator site.

 BACKGROUND